 - Teach them by example – Have no fear

-Have more ideas for worldschooling?
+Have more ideas for worldschooling in Mexico or elsewhere?
 Share with us and drop them in the comments below.
 Signing off in Mexico, Tina